A process for determining what sort of content to create for your company’s target demographic.

 The Problem: Not Knowing What to Create

-Are you having a hard time coming up with good topics articles?
+Are you having a hard time coming up with good content ideas, perhaps the topics for your articles and blog posts?

 Perhaps you have too many ideas, and can’t seem to focus on one and get started?

 Solution: Topics Based on Actual Data

 This article addresses both issues above, by demonstrating how to generate content ideas and find topics that will be worth your time and effort to create.

 The main idea is that by using readily-available search data, we can determine what specifically what your customer base wants to know.

 It is important to prioritize, and I’ll show you how to do that as well.